 About Radiotherapy

 Radiotherapy uses high-energy rays to treat cancer.
-It can be used to cure some cancers, reduce the chance of cancer returning, or to help relieve symptoms.
+It can be used to cure cancer, reduce the chance of it returning, or help relieve symptoms.
 This page provides information about how radiotherapy works and what to expect during treatment.

 What is Radiotherapy?